-Howes: Make it or grow it — Michigan food is good business
+Howes: Make it, grow it — Mich. food is good business

 Mackinac Island — Forget cars and trucks.
 Michigan's food economy is on a tear.